Shopify SEO: 12-Step Guide for Beginners

 In addition to giving Google more context about your images, alt text also makes your content more accessible to people who use screen readers.

-And it appears on your page when your image doesn’t load.
-Which usually happens when your page visitor has a slow connection.
+Alt text appears on your page when your image doesn’t load, which usually happens when your page visitor has a slow connection.

 Like this: